Oliver & Company: Development

 Initially, Oliver and Dodger were two kittens, then two dogs, changing back and forth before it was decided that Oliver would be isolated if he was a "different type of character," turning Oliver into a naïve kitten and Dodger and the gang into dogs in the final adaptation of the film.
 Considering Tina Turner to voice Rita, Rita's first name was Tina.
 Her name was changed twice―Nancy and Rita―the latter name was changed in August 1986.
 Georgette was created by Scribner and the film's animators.
 Sykes was the final character to be created for the film.
 Initially creating Sykes as a Dobermann, early story drafts included Sykes developing a relationship between Oliver and Rita to establish the Dobermann's attack.

 Some characters that were intended to appear in the film were also discarded.
 As work continued on Oliver, Roy E. Disney conceived that Fagin would attempt to steal a rare panda from the Central Park Zoo, along with the gang, and that Oliver would have helped a panda return to the zoo.
 These concepts were seen in a draft written as late as August 1986.
 The writers worked with the idea for approximately nine months before problems arose with the story.
-The panda subplot was eventually dropped when he suggested to have Fagin hold Oliver for ransom because he was a valuable, rare Asian cat.
+The panda subplot was dropped when producers suggested Fagin hold Oliver for ransom, treating the boy as a valuable, rare Asian cat.
 The panda was also replaced by Jenny.
 Jenny was intended to live with her mother, but the story crew changed her mother into a maid, and later, a butler.
 A policeman's horse, Kaminski, who would always ask Dodger if he is staying out of trouble, was also intended to appear in the film.